-We first show that if Alice can only prepare coherencefree states, and only perform the free operations of the coherence resource theory, she can only store and protect classical information from a set of errors introduced by Eve.
-If, instead, Alice is given a state (with coherence) encoding a quantum diary, she can protect quantum information using only coherence non-generation unitaries (the free operations of the coherence resource theory) as long as the measurements Eve performs in her attack are restricted to preserve coherence.
-We further investigate which attacks Alice can defend against using only coherence-free operations by studying the dynamics of the relative entropy of coherence in a class of hybrid random circuits composed of random controlled not gates (CNOTs) and projective measurements which can generate or destroy coherence.
-This investigation shows that, even at arbitrarily weak measurements, Alice's ability to protect quantum information undergoes a transition tuned by the relative rate of coherence destroying and generating measurements.
+We first show that in the limit of zero coherence, Alice can only protect classical information.
+That is, we show that if Alice can only prepare coherence-free states, and only perform the free operations of the coherence resource theory, then she can only store and protect classical information from a set of errors introduced by Eve.
+If instead, Alice is given a state (with coherence) encoding a quantum diary, then she can protect quantum information using coherence non-generating unitaries (the free operations of the coherence resource theory) as long as the measurements Eve performs in her attack are restricted to preserve coherence.
+Next, we allow Alice to generate coherence and identify the minimum amount of coherence she must maintain to preserve her quantum diary.

-Finally, we allow Alice to use a limited rate, p_R , of coherence generating unitaries and identify the threshold rate of decohering measurements, p_m^c at which she can protect her quantum diary.
+In this setting, we first consider the case in which Alice and Eve take random strategies in order to sample the coherence requirements for a large class of monitored quantum dynamics.
+The first set of strategies result in a hybrid circuit composed of random controlled not gates (CNOTs) and projective measurements which can either generate or destroy coherence.
+This investigation finds that, even at arbitrarily weak measurements, Alice's ability to protect quantum information can undergo a transition tuned by the relative rate of coherence destroying and generating measurements.
+Next, we allow Alice to use a limited rate, p_R , of coherence generating unitaries in her random strategy and identify the threshold rate of decohering measurements, p_m^c , below which she can protect her quantum diary.
 We find that the threshold rate of decohering measurements p_m^c increases linearly with p_R (i.e. $p_m^c = \alpha p_R$ for some constant α), indicating a greater capacity to protect her quantum diary given access to more coherence generating unitaries.
-Thus, from the study of hybrid circuit dynamics and with the help of the resource theory of coherence, we are able to find a phase transition in the quantum channel capacity that demonstrates that coherence is a resource for quantum communication.
+Finally, we identify bounds on the minimum coherence Alice must preserve in her qubits under any strategy taken by her or Eve.
+While the phase transition occurring in random circuits demonstrates that coherence is a requirement for quantum communication in monitored many body quantum dynamics, this bound provides a rigorous quantification of that requirement.

-This suggests that one could identify a threshold amount of coherence required for error correction.
+This suggests that one could also identify a threshold amount of coherence required for error correction.
 Indeed, we find such a relation between the relative entropy of coherence (computed for a specific state in the quantum code space) and the code distance (the number of errors correctable by the stabilizer code).
-A weak formulation of this relation is that the relative entropy of coherence of the maximum coherent state in the code space bounds the code distance (Theorem 2 in Sec.
+A weak formulation of this relation is that the relative entropy of coherence of the maximum coherent state in the code space bounds the code distance (Theorem 3 in Sec.
 V).
 A stronger formulation can be obtained by considering subspaces of the full code space since a bound on the code distance for a subspace is a bound for the full code space.
-Using one such stronger constraint on the code distance, we show that our bound reproduces the classical Singleton bounds when applied to Calderbank-Shor-Steane (CSS) codes which are a type of quantum error correction code constructed from two classical error correction codes [51-53].
+Using one such stronger constraint on the code distance, we show that our bound reproduces the classical Singleton bounds when applied to Calderbank-Shor-Steane (CSS) codes which are a type of quantum error correction code constructed from two classical error correction codes [72-74].